Simplify Life.

 11. We only have one car, one bank account, one computer as we can share these things.
 We also do not own lots of tools etc. because if you need a drill you can just hire it.

 12. We owe no money to no one, if we cannot pay cash for it we do not buy it.
 We do not want to be slaves to no one.
+We do not want to waste money in buying stuff just so that we can impress people.
+There is more to life than working, buying, consuming and then dying.

 We should be people that consume less and are less wasteful.